-If a faculty member on probationary or other non-tenured appointment alleges that a decision against reappointment was based signi cantly on considerations that violate either academic freedom or policies of nondiscrimination with respect to race, sex, religion, national origin, age, physical handicap, marital status, or sexual preference, the allegation shall be rst considered by the appropriate committee.
+If a faculty member on probationary or other non-tenured appointment alleges that a decision against reappointment was based significantly on considerations which violate either academic freedom or policies of nondiscrimination with respect to race, sex, religion, national origin, age, physical handicap, marital status, or sexual preference, the allegation shall be first considered by the appropriate committee.
 This committee shall try to settle the matter by informal methods.
-The allegation of violation shall be accompanied by the faculty member s statement consenting to the institution s presentation of supporting evidence to the committee.
+The allegation of violation shall be accompanied by the faculty member's statement consenting to the institution's presentation of supporting evidence to the committee.
 An unresolved matter shall be heard in the manner set forth in Sections VI and VII, except that the faculty member making the complaint is responsible for stating the grounds upon which the allegations of violation are based, and the burden of proof shall rest upon the faculty member.
-If the faculty member succeeds in establishing a prima facie case, it is incumbent upon those who made the decision against reappointment to present evidence in support of the decision.
-Statistical evidence of improper discrimination may be used in establishing a prima facie case.
+If the faculty member succeeds in establishing a prima facie case, it is incumbent upon those who made the apply to administrative personnel who hold academic rank, but only in their capacity as faculty members.
+The procedures set forth in Section XI apply to termination or nonreappointment to an administrative post.
+Administrators who allege a violation of academic freedom or of governing policies against improper discrimination are entitled to these procedures.